-Note: One group practice was not linked using any of the four approaches, but was ultimately linked to a system in the final group practice linkage file through a manual review of systems with no linked group practices.
+Note: Two group practices were not linked using any of the four approaches but were ultimately linked to a system in the final group practice linkage file through a manual review of systems with no linked group practices.

-In the first step, we accepted group practice linkages to a system through the CCN approach, which led to accepted linkages for 1,450 group practices with 83,786 physicians.
-We accepted all linkages based on the CCN approach, because the linkages are based on only two connections in
+In the first step, we accepted group practice linkages to a system through the CCN approach, which led to accepted linkages for 1,449 group practices with 86,530 physicians.
+We accepted all linkages based on the CCN approach, because the linkages are based on only two connections in which we have relatively high confidence (between the TIN and CCN directly from Medicare enrollment data and the CCN and system that come from the hospital linkage file).

 Second, we accepted group practice linkages to a system identified through two or more of the remaining approaches.
 Linkages made through any one of the approaches could be inaccurate; by requiring corroboration from another approach made through different connections and data, we minimized incorrect linkages.
-This step led to accepted linkages for an additional 4,283 group practices with 281,680 physicians.
+This step led to accepted linkages for an additional 4,201 group practices with 290,429 physicians.

 Next, to resolve discrepancies (group practices linked to different systems through two or more approaches), we used group practice-system name matching.
 We also used name matching to corroborate linkages made through only one of the approaches (excluding the CCN approach).
-This step led to accepted linkages for an additional 181 group practices with 5,778 physicians.
+This step led to accepted linkages for an additional 168 group practices with 5,513 physicians.